ryantd42/NY-Legislative-Git/2023/S6471A-2023/bill.md

  hundred twenty [or two hundred twenty-one] of this chapter  [or  when  a person is to be sentenced upon a conviction of such a felony as a multi- ple felony offender as defined in subdivision five of this section].
- S. 6471  21

   2. Class A felony.
 Every person convicted of a class A felony must be sentenced [to imprisonment] in accordance with  section  70.71  of  this title[,  unless  such  person is convicted of a class A-II felony and is sentenced to probation for life in accordance with section 65.00 of this title].
   3. Class B felonies.
 Every person convicted of a class B  felony  must be  sentenced  [to  imprisonment]  in  accordance  with  the  applicable provisions of section 70.70 of this [chapter,  a  definite  sentence  of imprisonment  with a term of one year or less or probation in accordance with section 65.00 of this chapter provided, however, a person convicted of criminal sale of a controlled substance to  a  child  as  defined  in section  220.48  of  this  chapter  must  be  sentenced to a determinate sentence of imprisonment in accordance with the applicable provisions of section 70.70 of this chapter or to a sentence of probation  in  accord- ance  with  the opening paragraph of paragraph (b) of subdivision one of section 65.00 of this chapter] TITLE.
   4. Alternative sentence.
 [Where  a  sentence  of  imprisonment  or  a sentence  of probation as an alternative to imprisonment is not required to be imposed pursuant  to  subdivision  two,  three  or  five  of  this section,  the  court may impose any other sentence authorized by section 60.01 of this article, provided that when the court imposes  a  sentence of  imprisonment, such sentence must be in accordance with section 70.70 of this title.]
 Where the court imposes a sentence  of  imprisonment  in accordance  with  this section, the court may also impose a fine author- ized by article eighty of this title and in such case the sentence shall be both imprisonment and a fine.
   5. [Multiple felony offender.
 Where  the  court  imposes  a  sentence pursuant  to  subdivision  three of section 70.70 of this chapter upon a second felony drug offender, as defined in paragraph (b) of  subdivision one  of section 70.70 of this chapter, it must sentence such offender to imprisonment in accordance with the  applicable  provisions  of  section 70.70  of  this chapter, a definite sentence of imprisonment with a term of one year or less, or probation in accordance with  section  65.00  of this chapter, provided, however, that where the court imposes a sentence upon a class B second felony drug offender, it must sentence such offen- der  to  a  determinate  sentence of imprisonment in accordance with the applicable provisions of section 70.70 of this chapter or to a  sentence of  probation  in accordance with the opening paragraph of paragraph (b) of subdivision one of section 65.00 of  this  chapter.
 When  the  court imposes  sentence  on a second felony drug offender pursuant to subdivi- sion four of section 70.70 of this chapter, it must impose a determinate sentence of imprisonment in accordance with such subdivision.
   6.]
 Substance abuse treatment.
-When the court imposes a sentence of imprisonment which requires a commitment  to  the  state  department  of corrections  and  community  supervision  [upon  a  person  who  stands convicted of a controlled substance or  marihuana  offense],  the  court may,  upon  motion  of  the  defendant in its discretion, issue an order directing that the department of corrections and  community  supervision enroll  the  defendant  in the comprehensive alcohol and substance abuse treatment program in an alcohol and substance abuse  correctional  annex as defined in subdivision eighteen of section two of the correction law, provided  that  the  defendant  will  satisfy  the statutory eligibility criteria for participation in such program.
-Notwithstanding the  forego- ing provisions of this subdivision, any defendant to be enrolled in such program pursuant to this subdivision shall be governed by the same rules and  regulations promulgated by the department of corrections and commu-
+When the court imposes  a  sentence  of imprisonment  which  requires  a  commitment  to the state department of corrections  and  community  supervision  [upon  a  person  who  stands convicted  of  a  controlled  substance or marihuana offense], the court may, upon motion of the defendant in  its  discretion,  issue  an  order directing  that  the department of corrections and community supervision
- S. 6471  22
+ S. 6471--A  22

- nity supervision, including without limitation  those  rules  and  regu- lations  establishing  requirements  for  completion and those rules and regulations governing discipline and removal from the program.
+ enroll the defendant in the comprehensive alcohol  and  substance  abuse treatment  program  in an alcohol and substance abuse correctional annex as defined in subdivision eighteen of section two of the correction law, provided  that  the  defendant  will  satisfy  the statutory eligibility criteria for participation in such program.
+Notwithstanding the  forego- ing provisions of this subdivision, any defendant to be enrolled in such program pursuant to this subdivision shall be governed by the same rules and  regulations promulgated by the department of corrections and commu- nity supervision, including without limitation  those  rules  and  regu- lations  establishing  requirements  for  completion and those rules and regulations governing discipline and removal from the program.
 No  such